jayozer/snackswap_comics/docs/presentation-2min.md

 >
 > **65% of teens** say appearance is their top concern.
 We're not fighting that — we're **using it**.
 >
-> When DR. DRIP says 'That snack is gonna turn your smile yellow' — that lands.
+> When DR. HAWLEY says 'That snack is gonna turn your smile yellow' — that lands.
 That's **vanity as a force for good**.
 >
 > *(click download)*
 >